paudel7/dataAnalysis/README.md

 # dataAnalysis
-NOTE: Please CLICK to VIEW some output (As in html file): https://paudel7.github.io/dataAnalysis/
+NOTE: Please CLICK to VIEW some output (As in html file "GitHub-hosted STATIC WEBSITE): https://paudel7.github.io/dataAnalysis/